RikardMartin/mslearn-smart-chat/README.md

 ## Ask MSlearn
 This is the repo for our contribution to the Microsoft Fabric community AI hack competition.
-The authors are Richard Martin and Mårten Sjö.
+The authors are Richard Martin and Mårten Sjö (GH: mrmarten).
 > The solution presented here has not been exposed to the full mslearn dataset due to time and cost constraints for processing data.

 ## Selling pitch